cbeck88/conf-rs/MOTIVATION.md

 * `envconfig`, `env-config`, `conf_from_env` all provide proc macros of their own, but of these only `envconfig` has a flatten feature (at time of writing).
 It doesn't have a flatten-with-prefix feature though, and it doesn't do any kind of auto-generated help / discoverability for the `env` read by the final program.
 * The other crates that I looked at don't seem to address my problem.

-Also, I was uncomfortable with setting arg parsing entirely out of scope, because it seems to me that you really want your service to have a `--help` option of some kind that documents all its config, including the environment variables, the way that `clap` does.
-But usually the arg parsers become responsible for generating that help, so if your `env` handling doesn't hook into that tightly somehow, then I don't see how it's going to work.
-Also, it can be legitimately very useful to be able to pass config as CLI arguments as an alternative to env, when developing locally or running in CI.
-It's also useful to be able to do this knowing that CLI parameters will shadow values in `env`.

 I decided that my best path forward was to write the library that I was looking for: a new env-and-argument parser library similar to `clap`, but where the traits and internals are structured such that `flatten-with-prefix` is easily implemented.

-I decided not to support the "builder" interface at all, and only offer a `derive` macro.
-My experience is that the derive macros cut out a lot of boilerplate and are easily understandable, and whatever control I've given up by using them has not turned out to be important later.
+I cut scope drastically in order to make the goal achieveable.
+I decided to only offer a `derive` macro to minimize API surface area.
 I chose to cut many features that I have never used in a web service such as subcommands and positional arguments.
 These things only really make sense when at least some of the config is happening via CLI args, since environment variables are not ordered.

+At some point I had built a first draft, working on and off in spare time.
+Eventually it got to the point where I could play with large examples and see how it felt, and particularly, see if I would actually feel good about migrating a project that was using `clap` to use this library instead.

+At some point I had a realization: I would be much better off using `clap::Builder` under the hood rather than building my own parser and error rendering, and I would not have to give up much of anything.
+The way I had already structured things, this was a relatively easy change.
+The goal of the project became about building an alternative derive macro for `clap` that supported flatten-with-prefix, rather than building a completely new env-and-argument parser.
+This was different from what I expected, because I thought based on the tickets that most likely there would be changes needed in the `builder` side and not only the `derive` side of `clap`.
+This ultimately saved a lot of work to get to a minimum viable state.

-I chose to keep many features of `clap` that I used heavily in the past, and I tried to keep very similar syntax and behavior for these features.
+The initial feature set was the features of `clap-derive` I had used most heavily in the past, and I tried to keep very similar syntax and behavior for these features, plus flatten with prefix.

 * Support for `flags` (on or off), `parameters` (take a value, either next arg or using `--flag=value` syntax), and `repeat` options (what `clap` calls "multi" options, which can appear several times and the results get aggregated).
 * Support for long form (`--switch`) and short form (`-s`) switches, and env variable association